 True.
 Not only did I drive the 2015 Charger, but my passenger was Alison Rahm, the chief engineer of this iconic car.
 To say that I was overwhelmed having her sitting next to me while I took her creation through its paces is an understatement.
-However, that feeling disappeared pretty quickly.
-Alison is passionate about her work and it was so exciting to hear about car design and engineering from a woman who did not speak in pure technical terms, but in easy-to-get car talk.
+However, Alison put me at ease right away.
+She is passionate about her work and it was so exciting to hear about car design and engineering from a woman who did not speak in pure technical terms, but in easy-to-get car talk.
 Besides that, I was driving a car that brandished style, speed and sexiness and all I felt when I was behind that wheel was the pure thrill of driving a strong and powerful machine.
 I totally understood why the Charger has always been in the muscle car category.
 On the other hand, I was amazed at how luxurious and comfortable it was.
 Actually, this car had ‘road trip’ written all over it.

 There is a lot of thoughtfulness applied to every aspect of the design and engineering in the Charger.
 The style is clean, sexy and it definitely capture attention on the road.
 Alison’s great love is in interiors and it shows in the attention to detail, the electronics, the amenities for comfort – all here.
 Although safety is a standard concern in any vehicle today, Alison’s team has paid extraordinary attention to refining the safety features of this car.
 Alison, as a mom who drives her kids around, is also looking ahead to when they would be behind the wheel of one of her cars one day.
 Having a woman who has Mom-sense lead the engineering team of a muscle car has got to be the ultimate vote for safety.